isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

 setoid in scope, we can carry on with our definition of `type:Monoid`.
-There are two salient differences here: all of our previous uses of `type:_≡_` are now replaced with `field:_≈_`, and we have an additional proof burden---we must showw that `field:_∙_` is congruent with respect to our equivalence relation:
+There are two salient differences here: all of our previous uses of `type:_≡_` are now replaced with `field:_≈_`, and we have an additional proof burden---we must show that `field:_∙_` is congruent with respect to our equivalence relation:

 ```agda
   infixl  7 _∙_